Database tool window

 |Compare||Ctrl+D||Select two data sources, schemas or tables and then use this command to compare table structures for the selected items.
 The comparison results are shown in the differences viewer.||DB and DDL data sources and tables|

-Import a text file containing delimiter-separated values (CSV, TSV, etc.)
+Import a text file containing delimiter-separated values (CSV, TSV, and so on) into your database.

 If a schema is currently selected, PhpStorm will create a new table for the data that you are importing.
 If a table is selected, PhpStorm will try to add the data to the selected table.